Observability

 Send load balancer events Jump to heading

-log type to send errors related to starting/stopping the HAProxy service, and related errors or warnings, to an external syslog server.
+Configure the events log type to send errors related to starting/stopping the haproxy service, and related errors or warnings, to an external syslog server.

 -